acceptilation/acceptilation.github.io/docs/index.md

 # Notes

-My public notes in the form of an MkDocs site
+My notes in the form of an MkDocs site

 ## Python setup